Halloween in Germany

 Whether Halloween's growing popularity in Germany is due to Americanization or Tschorn's marketing work, the number of Halloween-themed parties and events give the impression that it is here to stay.

 If you live in a big city, there may be neighborhoods or apartment buildings that organize informal trick-or-treating.
-If there is an American military base near you, check out their events calendar for local Halloween events.
 By and large in Germany, Halloween is a holiday celebrated by adults at themed costume parties and clubs.

 Pumpkin Festivals are also a popular way to celebrate both the arrival of Fall and Halloween with the whole family.
-The Pumpkin Festival in Retzer Land – just outside of Vienna, Austria – is the most famous of them, but a little googling is likely to turn up a pumkpin patch with Halloween events closer to home.
 Finding carving pumpkins in Germany should be no problem: they are a part of many favorite seasonal meals, and you will find them in supermarkets and at farmers' markets in abundance.

 The oldest and most revered Halloween event in Germany takes place at Burg Frankenstein near Darmstadt.
 Though whether or not the castle was actually the inspiration for Mary Shelley's novel Frankenstein, it is the perfect location for an appropriately chilling Halloween event.
 Visitors are free to wander the ruins, while actors dressed as ghouls, ghosts, and other gruesome ceatures; flickering lights; and an uncanny soundtrack make the castle ruins feel like a truly haunted house.